Elha Nympha

 Elha Mae Fronda Nympha (born April 16, 2004) is a Filipino singer who won the second season of The Voice Kids in 2015.
 She started singing at the age of 3 and started joining a school competition at the age of 7, where she won a Rotary Club competition on Amaranth on February 18, 2014.
 At the age of 9, she auditioned for the first season of The Voice Kids but did not make it.
 In 2015, she auditioned for the second season, which she won.

 Nympha won a recording contract with MCA Music Inc. (Philippines), a Universal Music Group company in 2015, with her self-titled studio album, Elha, released on October 7, 2016, with the carrier singles "Susunduin", "Emotions", and "Love on Top".

 Nympha was a member of the all-female vocal group New Gen Divas together with Janine Berdin, Sheena Belarmino and Fana.

 Early life

-She lived at Kamuning, near EDSA, GMA Building and MRT-3 Kamuning station.
-She was selling banana cue to support herself and her family.
-Her mother, Lucy noticed that Elha has a talent for singing.
+She lived in Kamuning, Quezon City, and sold banana cue to support herself and her family.
+Her mother Lucy noticed her talent for singing.